SIWA

 • Old Town of Shali

-• Salt lakes and natural springs
+• Salt lakes and natural hot springs

 • Traditional mud-brick architecture